ldodds/ons-metadata-examples/api-stub/README.md

 The goal has been to try to represent all of the existing test data using standard vocabularies.
 No attempt has been made to assess impact on, e.g. the current prototype front-end.
 The assumption is that if the data is still present then it should be relatively easy to adapted the front-end to use the new structure.

+Note: as this is just an initial proof-of-concept, it's possible that there may be some elements, e.g. added during recent development, which aren't yet covered here.

 ## Data model notes